Symmetry-based quantum algorithms for open-shop scheduling with hard constraints: Conclusion

-In this paper we presented a general approach for characterizing the feasibility structure of job-shop scheduling problems.
+In this paper we presented a general approach for characterizing the feasibility structure of open-shop scheduling problems.
 We utilized the constraint graph model as a general interplay between graph and group theory for determining symmetries for certain problem instances.
 This additional perspective allowed us to find feasibility-preserving mappings as graph automorphisms.
-For the open-shop case, we calculated the entire group of such feasibility-preserving functions and proved that it equals the automorphism group of the constraint graph.
-This is a very strong statement which unfortunately is not transferable to all other types of job-shop scheduling problems.
-For example, for a generic \textit{flexible} job-shop instance, where each job is subdivided into an ordered sequence of operations, we can similarly construct a constraint graph and study its automorphism group.
-However, in this case, due to additional edges which break certain symmetries, the automorphism group is generally significantly smaller.
-In many cases, there is no possible identification between group elements and solutions anymore.
+We calculated the entire group of such feasibility-preserving functions and proved that it is isomorphic to the automorphism group of the constraint graph.
+This is a very strong statement which unfortunately is not transferable to other types of job-shop scheduling problems.
+For example, for a generic \textit{flexible} job-shop instance, where each job is subdivided into an ordered sequence of operations, these ordering constraints introduce additional edges that break certain symmetries, rendering the constraint graph's automorphism group significantly smaller.
 The remaining symmetries can still be incorporated into QAOA-mixers but have to be supplemented with additional elements that do not correspond to classical bit permutations.